 Step 4: Apply for the Debt Consolidation Mortgage

-Once you’ve chosen a lender, submit your loan application along with any required documentation.
+Once you’ve chosen a lender, submit your debt consolidation refinance application along with any required documentation.
 This may include recent pay stubs, tax returns, bank statements, and a list of your outstanding debts.
 The mortgage lender will also check your credit report and assess your debt-to-income (DTI) ratio to ensure you can manage the new loan payments.

 Step 5: Appraise Your Home